NAIF’s Information Publication Scheme (IPS) Plan shows:

 - The IPS information register is reviewed periodically to identify any IPS information holdings and ensure that the information is up-to-date and complete.

-- NAIF takes a similar approach in relation to the identification of information that may be published under section 8(4) FOI Act (optional information) and information that is made available to the public otherwise than by publication (section 8A(2) FOI Act (third party publication).
+- NAIF takes a similar approach in relation to the identification of information that may be published under section 8(4) (optional information) and information that is made available to the public otherwise than by publication (section 8A(2) (third party publication).
 The IPS section of our website provides links to the IPS information holdings published on our website.

-- The NAIF will also consider comments and feedback from our stakeholders when determining whether IPS information holdings are easy to locate, understandable, machine-readable, accessible and useable, as well as accurate, up-to-date and complete.
+- NAIF will also consider comments and feedback from our stakeholders (including the public) when determining whether IPS information holdings are easy to locate, understandable, machine-readable, accessible and useable, as well as accurate, up-to-date and complete.

 Administering information published under the IPS